bootUR: An R Package for Bootstrap Unit Root Tests: Bootstrap-based inference

 \subsection{Moving block bootstrap}

 The moving block bootstrap (MBB) is another traditional bootstrap method that has not only been used for univariate unit root testing in \cite{paparoditis2003residual}, but also for multivariate unit root testing in \cite{MoonPerron12} and \cite{Smeekes15}, as well as for panel unit root testing in \cite{PSU11}.
 It works by dividing the data in overlapping blocks of data and resampling those blocks to create bootstrap series by laying them end-to-end.
 The blocks are taken in the time dimension and encompass all series.
-This way the MBB can accommodate any form of serial dependence as long as it `fits' into an adequately sized block, which is a wide class.
-Unlike the SB, the MBB can also handle general forms of dependence between series, including but not limited to common factor structures.
-From a practical point of view an attractive features is that it can be applied without requiring one to model the serial and/or cross-sectional dependence. \cite{PSU11} show its validity for mixed $I(1)/I(0)$ panel datasets under such general forms of dependence.

 The block length $\ell$ is set automatically by \pkg{bootUR} as a function of the sample size, following a rule proposed by \cite{PSU11} that they showed to perform well in many different circumstances.
 However, it is easily adjusted by the user to experiment with different lengths and assess the sensitivity of the results for varying block lengths.

+The MBB can accommodate any form of serial dependence as long as it `fits' into an adequately sized block, which is a wide class.
+Unlike the SB, the MBB can also handle general forms of dependence between series, including but not limited to common factor structures.
+From a practical point of view an attractive feature is that it can be applied without requiring one to model the serial and/or cross-sectional dependence. \cite{PSU11} show its validity for mixed $I(1)/I(0)$ panel datasets under such general forms of dependence.
 The MBB still has, however, two disadvantages: it cannot handle unbalanced datasets and is sensitive to unconditional heteroskedasticity.
-The latter makes its use in various application domains, such as macro-economics or finance, problematic.
 To handle both issues, users should switch to one of the wild bootstrap methods available in \pkg{bootUR}.